Explore Our Affordable Courses

 • Media Responsibility: The media should exercise considerable circumspection on the programmes, serials, pictures, news and advertisements affecting the morality or the decency of our people and cultural heritage of the country

-• Ethical Reporting: Media has a duty to avoid presenting acts of violence, armed robberies and terrorist activities in a manner that glorifies the perpetrators’ acts, declarations or death in the eyes of the public.
+• Ethical Reporting: Media has a duty to avoid presenting acts of violence, armed robberies and terrorist activities in a manner that glorifies the perpetrators’ acts, declarations or deaths in the eyes of the public.

 Fundamental Rights Fundamental Duties